Skip to content

 What are the magic bytes for .dvf files?

-The magic bytes for Sony Compressed Voice File files are 4D 53 5F 56 4F 49 43 45 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Sony Compressed Voice File (.dvf) files are 4D 53 5F 56 4F 49 43 45 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .dvf file?